Leukemia and Immunodeficiency in Cats

 The vaccine for feline immunodeficiency virus is new.
-Vaccination can interfere with subsequent testing should the cat become ill.
+Vaccination can interfere with subsequent testing in the event that the cat become ill.
 The vaccine is not 100% effective.
 As we gain more knowledge with this new product, vaccine recommendations may change, but, for now, we do not recommend routine vaccination against feline immunodeficiency virus.